Pemiscot County, Missouri

 15,661.
 The largest city and county seat is Caruthersville.
 The county was officially organized on February 19, 1851.
-It is named for the local bayou, taken from the word pem-eskaw, meaning "liquid mud", in the language of the native Fox (Meskwaki) people.
+It is named for the local bayou, taken from the word pem-eskaw, meaning "liquid mud", in the language of the native Meskwaki people.
 This has been an area of cotton plantations and later other commodity crops.

 Murphy Mound Archeological Site has one of the largest platform mounds in Missouri.
 It is a major earthwork of the Late Mississippian culture, which had settlement sites throughout the Mississippi Valley and tributaries.
 The site is privately owned and is not open to the public.
 The site may have been occupied from as early as 1200 CE and continuing to about 1541.

 History

 Bordering the river and its floodplain, the county was devoted to agricultural development and commodity crops.
 In the 19th and early 20th centuries, the major commodity crop was cotton, which was worked at the beginning mainly by enslaved African Americans.